Red-backed salamander: Interactions with humans

 Roads have various negative effects on animal populations.
 For example, a major source of direct mortality for many species is accidental collisions with moving vehicles.
 Due to the slow movement of amphibians, it is estimated that the mortality rate of these animals on roads is as high as 10% of the total population each year.
 From a genetic point of view, roads also reduce gene flow and thus divide animal populations, causing drift and loss of genetic diversity.
 Eventually, populations separated by roads may become more and more distinct from each other, thus losing the original population.
 Amongst different sizes of roads, it is known that the interstate highway leads to increased genetic differentiation of Plethodon cinereus by microsatellite examination.
 Genetic distances between regions on either side of an interstate highway were significantly larger than those between equally spaced quadrants on the same side of the highway.
 However, plots on smaller roads were not genetically different compared to that in the case of interstate highways.
-Narrow paved roads reduce the movement of redback salamanders by approximately 25-75% but do not eliminate the dynamic of the population.
-And the detection of genetic differences across the interstate means that the spread on this road is reduced by well over 25-75%.
+Narrow paved roads reduce the movement of redback salamanders by approximately 25–75% but do not eliminate the dynamic of the population.
+And the detection of genetic differences across the interstate means that the spread on this road is reduced by well over 25–75%.
 So there is little gene flow across very large roads, and the P. cinereus population diverges from each other.
 The indirect effect of smaller roads on genetic population structure is also not a big issue for terrestrial salamanders and is not a direct effect of mortality and habitat change.

 The observed rate of dispersion in P. cinereus is far less than in most of the animals previously studied.
 Because P. cinereus have very high population densities, this should reduce the effects of genetic drift in isolated populations.
 From a conservation standpoint, red-backed salamanders are an important research organism because of their behavioral and physiological similarities to many threatened and endangered salamanders.

 Moreover, salamanders are largely affected by forest management practices thus impacting the food web dynamics and nutrient cycling of the ecosystem they are residing in.
 In order to conserve the species, proper forest management practice is essential.
 For instance, even-aged timber harvesting practices are documented which show significantly low abundance and species richness of amphibian creatures in the area.
 SCE, so-called structural complexity enhancement, aims to promote the vertical development of differentiated canopies and make the horizontal density variable which then can help to rearrange the basal area, snag and log density.
 It turns out that SCE brings positive effects to the abundance of the Plethodon cincereus population.

+In popular culture

+On December 17, 2024, the eastern red-backed salamander became the "official amphibian" of the District of Columbia.